glaunay/omegaLoMo/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow instructions below to make a version of OmegaLoMo run on your computer.

 ### Prerequisites